dataflow-data/Discord-Webhook-Messenger/README.md

 ## Usage

-1. Enter your Discord webhook URL (found in Server Settings > Integrations > Webhooks)
+1. Enter your Discord webhook URL (found in Channel Settings > Integrations > Webhooks)
 2. Choose between text message or rich embed
 3. Fill in the message content or embed details
 4. Optionally add images (either URL or uploaded)